DevBorisElkin/BEFadedScrolls/README.md

 ## Library main information

-BEFadedScrolls is a light library that enables scrolls with faded edges.
+BEFadedScrolls is a light UIKit library that enables scrolls with faded edges.
 Faded edges are achieved via CAGradientLayer which is added onto UIScrollView subclass and applied as a mask.
 That mask's edge colors are being changed with overriden observable 'contentOffset' property.

 <table class="tg">
 <thead>